xvicmanx/algorithms/nodejs/README.md

-# Algorithms
+# Algorithms and Data Structures
-Algorithms implementations in nodejs and practices for academic purposes.
+Algorithms and data structures implementations in Javascript.

 ## Run applications
 ### Reverse text